Burau representation: Faithfulness

-The Burau representation for n = 2, 3 has been known to be faithful for some time.
-The faithfulness of the Burau representation when n = 4 is an open problem.
+The Burau representation for n = 2 has been known to be faithful for some time, as the braid group is infinite cyclic.
+The n = 3 case was shown to be faithful by Magnus–Peluso in 1969.

+The faithfulness of the Burau representation when n = 4 is a longstanding open problem.
+In 2026 Vasudha Bharathram, Joan Birman, and Tara E. Brendle posted a preprint on arXiv claiming to prove faithfulness for n = 4.
+However, as noted by the New York Times, this claim has not yet been verified by the mathematical community and errors may be uncovered in the refereeing process.
+The claim attracted swift media attention primarily due to Birman's age and the significance of the problem whose solution was claimed.

 The Burau representation appears as a summand of the Jones representation, and for n = 4, the faithfulness of the Burau representation is equivalent to that of the Jones representation, which on the other hand is related to the question of whether or not the Jones polynomial is an unknot detector.

 Geometry

 Craig Squier showed that the Burau representation preserves a sesquilinear form.
 Moreover, when the variable t is chosen to be a transcendental unit complex number near 1, it is a positive-definite Hermitian pairing.
 Thus the Burau representation of the braid group B_{n} can be thought of as a map into the unitary group U(n).